 You can use any type of canned beans, I used canned cannellini beans.
 Just make sure you drain the beans well and give them a good rinse to get rid of any of the liquid they were sitting in inside the can.
 The onion (or use 1/2 shallot) should be minced.

-We’ll cook the potatoes first – make sure you spread them out all over in the pan and cook on all sides until browned.
+We’ll cook the potatoes first.
+Heat up your olive oil to medium-high heat, and then make sure you spread the potatoes evenly throughout the pan.
+Cook on all sides until browned.

 Next, I add in the fresh thyme, onions and then the beans.
 Spread them all over the pan and cook until the beans get nicely browned.